-Season 6 of Dr. Pimple Popper premieres Wednesday, July 14th, 2021 at 9 pm on TLC, but you don’t need cable to watch.
-In this article, I’ll explain where you can watch this season of Dr. Pimple Popper every week and where you can watch the entire series on-demand.
+The hit TLC series Dr. Pimple Popper continues this Wednesday.
+The show may air on TLC, but you don’t need cable to watch it.
+This article will explain where you can watch Dr. Pimple Popper and where you can watch the entire series on-demand.

 - Watch On-Demand: Every Episode of this season of Dr. Pimple Popper is available through Philo (7-day free trial) on-demand once they air on TLC.
 Previous seasons are available on Discovery+.